solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ![Machine learning clustering example](/img/a-machine-learning-example-for-business/machine-learning-example-clustering.png)

 ### #3 Image recognition and classification
 <b>Problem</b>.
-How to recognize a facial expression from an image?
+How to recognize objects, emotions or text from an image?

 <b>Simple solution</b>.
 Do it manually.

 <b>Machine learning solution</b>.
 The algorithm
-has to be "trained" with already known cases to recognize which kind of pixel and color combinations mean that a person is smiling for example.
-Image recognition could be used to detect which kind of people visit in a shop or an event based on snapshots from the area.
+has to be "trained" with already known cases to recognize which kind of pixel and color combinations means certain object.
+Image recognition could be used to identify data tables from hand written documents to transform the data to digital format.
+You could also detect other kind of objects such as a human face and take the analysis further by recognizing person's emotions.

 ![Image recognition example](/img/a-machine-learning-example-for-business/image-recognition.png)